heyabhyuday/Beginner-Algorithms/README.md

 # Beginner-Algorithms
-Beginner Python programs for simple algorithms one should be familiar with.
+Beginner Python and C++ programs for simple algorithms one should be familiar with.